totisviribus/DMFT_GCRM/README.md

 ## Simulation.c
 This C code simulates the Generalized Consumer-Resource model (GCRM) with intraspecific suppression.

-To run the C code `Simulation.c', packages below are needed:
+To run the C code, packages below are needed:
 - gsl (for random number generator)
 - openmp (to boost matrix multiplication)